cs-wwu/srg-elvis-public/README.md

 All code checked into main should have a high coverage for [unit tests](https://en.wikipedia.org/wiki/Unit_testing).
 Try not to check in code that has no unit tests.

+In a research project, true TDD is sometimes difficult because we are exploring new spaces.
+To that end, it's ok to start with writing code.
+However, you should quickly follow up on your code with unit tests.
+Try and get as much coverage as possible, particularly to public methods that you expose.